alainbryden/bitburner-scripts/README.md

+# Insight's Scripts
+Welcome to Insight's Bitburner scripts - one of the Bitburner scripts of all time.
+Hosted on my personal github because all the best hackers dox themselves.

 # Downloading the whole repository

 If you manually `nano git-pull.js` from the terminal and copy the [contents of that script](https://raw.githubusercontent.com/alainbryden/bitburner-scripts/main/git-pull.js), you should be able to run it once and download the rest of the files I use.
 Early-game, many will be useless because they are only enabled by late-game features, but they shouldn't give you too many problems just being there.